withastro/roadmap/proposals/0000-style-src.md

 # Summary

+The fact that we import CSS files inside of frontmatter has always bothered me, because frontmatter is meant to be the "server" part of the component.

-Introducing a new `<style src="">` idea to fix a conceptual bug around importing frontend styles in the server-side Astro frontmatter.
+This new RFC proposes a new `<style src="">` feature to move external CSS file imports into the HTML template of the Astro component.
 Inspired by Vue and our current hoisted `<script src>` support.

 # Example